Mausoleoo/Detecting-Mammography-Anomalies-Using-VAE/README.md

 # Description
-A Variational Autoencoder was used to detect anomalies in breast mammographies.
-Trained on healthy breast images, with ELBO as the loss function and a latent space of 1024, the model identifies anomalies when the reconstruction error exceeds the average.
-It also generates realistic images of healthy breasts.
+A Variational Autoencoder (VAE) was implemented from scratch to generate breast mammography images.
+The model was trained on 1,000 healthy breast images, specifically focusing on mediolateral oblique (MLO) views of the right breast.
+The architecture employs convolutional layers in the encoder and deconvolutional layers in the decoder to process and reconstruct images.
+The training utilized the Evidence Lower Bound (ELBO) as the loss function, with a latent space of dimension 1024 to encode the key features of the input data.
+This approach effectively captures the underlying patterns in the dataset, enabling the **generation of realistic mammography images**.

 ---------------------------------------------------------------------------------------------------------------------------------------------
 # Libraries